karlwilcox/website-build/reviews/books/_posts/2024-12-03-beyond-the-wall.md

   - "history"
 ---

 This is an excellent history book.
-Sometimes history concentrate just on the big themes and the major characters, others try to tell the story by offering little vignettes of the life of ordinary folk but miss the big picture.
+Sometimes history concentrates just on the big themes and the major characters, others try to tell the story by offering little vignettes of the life of ordinary folk but miss the big picture.
 Katya strikes a nice balance, opening each section with the back story and actions of